 Additionally, Fort Wilderness provides campsite and cabin options, where not-so-experienced guests can try their hand at this type of lifestyle.
 Who knows?
 A successful stay at this Disney property might lead to a new vacationing lifestyle for you too.
 Or maybe not.

 Disney’s Fort Wilderness Resort Review

 The first option for a stay at Fort Wilderness is to rent a cabin.
 The cabins sleep up to six adults and offer a living room, full-size kitchen, outdoor patio, and charcoal grill.
 The kitchen has a full-size refrigerator, a two-burner stovetop, microwave, and dishwasher.

-The cabins are a great option for larger groups and are comparable in amenity to the family suites at Art of Animation (review).
-You might also compare them amenity-wise to some of the larger guest suites at the Disney Vacation Club Resorts.
+The cabins are a great option for larger groups and are comparable in amenity to the family suites at Art of Animation.
+You might also compare them amenity-wise to some of the larger guest suites at the Disney World Villa Resorts.
 However, the deluxe resort hotel suites will have higher rates than what you would pay here for a cabin.

 A Fort Wilderness cabin will include amenities like towels, coffee makers, utensils, dishes, glassware, toaster, pots and pans, and similar items.
 In addition, each cabin will have its own picnic table out next to the grill area.

 Additionally, Disney’s Fort Wilderness Resort provides four different types of campsites for guests.
 They are the following:

 - Tent or Pop-up Campsite (Pop Up Camper/2 small tents)